So, the Van der Vyvers and Bill Bodziak want us to believe that the police added the appendage to frame Fred.

 The fact that the appendage formed naturally and that it fits the groove of the sole has serious implications for the right shoe of Fred van der Vyver.
 We must remember that even without the appendage, both the larger marks fit the areas on the sole very well.

 The police only saw the shoes for the first time two weeks after this appendage appeared.
 How could they have fabricated a mark to fit into a sole of a shoe that they had never seen?
-A little fact overseen by the likes of Antony Altbeker and Bill Bodziak.
+A little fact missed by the likes of Antony Altbeker and Bill Bodziak.
 And why not rather plant Inge’s blood on the shoes while they had, if they had it?
 Sometimes a rational mind goes a long way.